A Cohomological Perspective on Algebraic Quantum Field Theory: The Significance of Hochschild Cohomology

 \subsection{Generalized AQFT}

 Definition \ref{Skew} of a skew diagram of algebras suggests a generalization of algebraic quantum field theory.
 With $\Xc=\Loc$ or the category of causally complete regions of a fixed spacetime, we can simply define a generalized AQFT as a skew diagram of $*$-algebras over $\Xc$.
 Einstein causality, the time-slice axiom, and isotony can be required just as before.

-This sets AQFT models in a larger class of structures.
-On one hand, this may be like anomalies, providing a controlled way for model-building to fail but produce something not so different from AQFT.
-On the other hand, this generalization may be necessary to describe some physical models.
+This sets AQFT models within a larger class of structures.